 The producing team responsible for “Spring Break: Shark Attack” and “Category 6: Day of Destruction” brings CBS a colon-free threat of biblical proportions that, remarkably, manages to eclipse its predecessors in terms of sheer silliness.
-"Locusts” might be funnier than most of the network’s comedies, but it’s not quite bad enough to generate real buzz.
+Just as the movie’s genetically engineered locusts are immune to pesticides, anything this cheesy is surely resistant to critical barbs.
+Yet taken in the spirit of spoofing ’50s disaster yarns, “Locusts” might be funnier than most of the network’s comedies, but it’s not quite bad enough to generate real buzz.

 Lucy Lawless leads the charge against the winged swarm as Xena the “Voracious Insect Expert,” which has to look really cool on a business card.
 As Maddy Rierdon, Lawless discovers that one of her scientist colleagues (an amusing John Heard, apparently modeled after Leo G. Carroll in “Tarantula”) has bred extra-big, superfast, really hungry locusts that reproduce much faster than ordinary bugs.
 Although she fires him, it’s not before the locusts — commissioned, of course, by the military as a bio weapon — escape the lab and wreak havoc on both coasts, eating their way toward the heartland.

 “You screw with nature, and nature will screw with you,” Maddy warns, one of many lines of dialogue that would fit nicely on a bumper sticker.

 Because computer-generated locusts can be expensive, there’s also a B plot involving Maddy’s strained relationship with her husband (Dylan Neal), who’s picked a bad time to leave her, since that home pregnancy test has come back “pregnant” (I actually thought they become blue, but whatever).